How to Trade EUR/JPY Successfully

 Naturally, there are occasional disagreements between the different countries’ governments within the EU over the future direction of the union and its policies over economic issues.
 During these periods, there is generally a weakening in the Euro.

-There are numerous factors which come into play to affect the relationship between the Japanese Yen and the Euro.
+There are numerous factors that come into play to affect the relationship between the Japanese Yen and the Euro.
 These include the following:

-- Natural Disasters – Due to the size of the country, it is very easy for national and natural disasters to have a serious impact upon the economy of Japan.
+- Natural disasters – Due to the size of the country, it is very easy for national and natural disasters to have a serious impact on the economy of Japan.

-- Slow growth in the Yen’s value – the Yen has long been a slow growing currency and this is a trend which looks set to continue for the near future.
+- Slow growth in the Yen’s value – The Yen has long been a slow-growing currency, and this is a trend that looks set to continue for the near future.

-- Japanese Government Intervention – the government of Japan is implementing several economic initiatives in order to make improvements to the nation’s economy.
-When investing in this market, it is important for traders to pay close attention to the Bank of Japan’s interest rates and any government actions as these will have a major influence upon the course of the Japanese Yen.
+- Japanese Government Intervention – The government of Japan is implementing several economic initiatives in order to make improvements to the nation’s economy.
+When investing in this market, it is important for traders to pay close attention to the Bank of Japan’s interest rates and any government actions, as these will have a major influence on the course of the Japanese Yen.

-- Instability in the EU – another factor to take into account when trading the EUR to JPY is any political instability which is occurring within the European Union itself.
-The Euro is a relatively new currency having only been introduced just before the turn of the Millennium and the result of this is that there are inevitably some disagreements between differing Eurozone country’s governments when it comes to monetary policies.
-These differences may sometimes be seen as a threat to the future stability of the EMU and when this happens, the Euro will weaken in relation to other currencies include the JPY.
-It is therefore crucial for any investor with an interest in trading the EUR/JPY pairing to pay close attention to economic data releases from the Eurozone as well as political news that could indicate disagreements and unrest within the EMU area that could lead to devaluing of the Euro.
+- Instability in the EU – Another factor to take into account when trading EUR to JPY is any political instability occurring within the European Union itself.
+The Euro is a relatively new currency, having only been introduced just before the turn of the millennium, and the result of this is that there are inevitably some disagreements between differing Eurozone countries’ governments when it comes to monetary policies.
+These differences may sometimes be seen as a threat to the future stability of the EMU, and when this happens, the Euro will weaken in relation to other currencies, including the JPY.
+It is therefore crucial for any investor with an interest in trading the EUR/JPY pairing to pay close attention to economic data releases from the Eurozone, as well as political news that could indicate disagreements and unrest within the EMU area, which could lead to devaluing of the Euro.